bozboz/laravel-admin/UPGRADE-0.4.x.md

 	- Add a Bozboz\MediaLibrary\Fields\MediaBrowser instance to the array in the decorator's `getFields()` method
 	- Define the model's media relationship in the decorator's `getSyncRelations()` method
 - References to a save method in Bozboz\Admin\Traits\DynamicSlugTrait should be removed
+- If you have overriden the "admin.form" view, you'll need to @include "admin.partials.listing" to get the "Back to Listing" element